Biblical apocrypha

-The biblical apocrypha (from Ancient Greek ἀπόκρυφος 'hidden') denotes the collection of apocryphal ancient books thought to have been written some time between 200 BC and AD 400.
-The Roman Catholic, Eastern Orthodox and Oriental Orthodox churches include some or all of the same texts within the body of their version of the Old Testament, terming them deuterocanonical books.
+The Biblical apocrypha (from Ancient Greek ἀπόκρυφος 'hidden') denotes the collection of ancient books, some of which are believed by some to be of doubtful origin, thought to have been written some time between 200 BC and 100 AD.

+The Catholic, Eastern Orthodox and Oriental Orthodox churches include some or all of the same texts within the body of their version of the Old Testament, with Catholics terming them deuterocanonical books.
 Traditional 80-book Protestant Bibles include fourteen books in an intertestamental section between the Old Testament and New Testament called the Apocrypha, deeming these useful for instruction, but non-canonical.
-To this date, the Apocrypha are "included in the lectionaries of Anglican and Lutheran Churches".
-Anabaptists use the Luther Bible, which contains the Apocrypha as intertestamental books; Amish wedding ceremonies include "the retelling of the marriage of Tobias and Sarah in the Apocrypha".
-Moreover, the Revised Common Lectionary, in use by most mainline Protestants including Methodists and Moravians, lists readings from the Apocrypha in the liturgical calendar, although alternate Old Testament scripture lessons are provided.
+Reflecting this view, the lectionaries of the Lutheran Churches and Anglican Communion include readings from the Apocrypha.